✨ Professional Resume Review | Get Yours Today | Certified Experts

 • Use bullet points: Use bullet points to call the attention of recruiters to key details or relevant information that gives you an edge.
 Bullet points are hard to miss — they catch the eye faster.

-• Use a consistent CV format: Make sure there is no irregularity or inconsistency with your CV format.
+• Use a consistent CV format: Ensure that your CV format is not irregular or inconsistent.
 Stay consistent.

-• Maintain Orderliness: Your CV looks easy on the eye when clear and orderly.
-This is why I recommend that you use the reverse chronological order.
-Additionally, use spacing and obvious section headings (education, work experience, etc.)
+• Maintain Orderliness: A clear and orderly CV looks easy on the eye.
+This is why I recommend using reverse chronological order.
+Additionally, use spacing and obvious section headings (education, work experience, etc.).

-• Add more detail: Include an up-to-date contact name, phone number, and professional email address (avoid email addresses like crazymadjake@gmail.com) before submitting your online application.
+• Add more detail: Before submitting your online application, include an up-to-date contact name, phone number, and professional email address (avoid email addresses like [email protected]).

 Highlight Your Accomplishments, Not Responsibilities

-Most candidates going for the job want to shoulder similar responsibilities at their previous position.
-That is an undisputed fact.
+Most candidates for the job want to shoulder responsibilities similar to those of their previous position, which is an undisputed fact.

 However, what makes you different from them is what you accomplished at your previous company or organization.

-Recruiters want to know how you impressed or excelled in your previous role.
+Recruiters want to know how impressed you were or how you excelled in your previous role.
 Give them what they want.

 Unfortunately, highlighting your responsibilities and using the “responsible for” format won’t help you achieve this.
 It doesn’t give you room to sell yourself.